The Best Spots to Slurp Ramen in Portland

 A late-night build-your-own ramen shop

-Noraneko, from the same owners as Biwa, serves some basic ramen bowls, like a shio, shoyu, and miso, plus some seasonal options and vegetarian specials.
-Each bowl comes mostly adorned, allowing guests to pick and choose their favorite toppings, or simply slurping up the bowl of noodles.
-Biwa also happens to be open until 2am each day, for all of your late-night, post-bar crawl ramen cravings.
+Noraneko, a casual counter-service ramen shop, serves classic flavors like shio, shoyu, and miso, plus some seasonal options and vegetarian specials.
+Each bowl comes mostly unadorned, allowing guests to pick and choose their favorite toppings, or simply slurp up the bowl of noodles and broth.
+While it isn’t open nearly as late as it once was, its ramen and cocktails can still be enjoyed until 11pm nightly.